Global19-atlassian-net/iODKbook2/AlgLin/source/operations_app_Hill_cipher.rst

 If the number of letters in the plaintext is not divisible by :math:`m,` we complete the last vector with arbitrary numbers, e.g. with :math:`0` as above.

 If the plaintext is long, doing the above substitution by hand may be time consumming and lead to mistakes.
-It may be better to use SAGE for this purpose:
+It may be better to use Sage for this purpose:

 .. code-block:: python